 Let’s say you have a field that’s run down and doesn’t grow well.
 The soil seems like it’s starving, you take soil samples and find that nutrients are, indeed, extremely low.
 No surprise there, but at least now you know numerically how bad things are.
 One way to change things is by adding nutrients via fertilizer, but the moment you look into this you discover something that gives you pause.
 Two things, actually.
 Not only is fertilizer expensive, but what good will it do?
 There are no guarantees.
 Some soils respond with a lot of “gratitude” when you give them nutrients, producing lots of new growth, vigour and good yields.
 But like I said, there are no guarantees.
 Sometimes soil is ungrateful, and won’t give much back in return for the expensive nutrients.
 As a farmer, what would you do?

 Let’s say you decide to buy costly fertilizer, then apply it to a field that’s stingy, sad and sour.
 I know from experience that many times you need to keep up with this fertilizer “love” for many years before nutrient levels come back up to where they should be and productive growth happens.
 This is like giving and continuing to give emotionally in a marriage where your partner doesn’t give much back or anything at all.
 I call this “the heroic marriage”, and it is both sad and impressive to see.
-It is, most importantly, a living embodiment of the vows most of us said when our marriage was began: “for better or for worse” – at least on the part of one partner, anyway.
+It is, most importantly, a living embodiment of the main vow people used to pledge as part of marriage – “for better or for worse” – at least on the part of one partner, anyway.
 I consider the heroic marriage far better than the starving soil marriage, but it’s still far from ideal.

 The Rich Soil Marriage